ceejbot/no-more-unicorns/slides.md

 # Community panel at Node Summit 2014

-Late invitation because there were few women on the schedule.
-@dshaw gave me a mic.
+^ Late invitation because there were few women on the schedule. @dshaw gave me a mic.
 Brave man.

-^ Plus the conf organizer "didn't know any women in node" so Raquel Velez had to give him a list.
-This was just after the pronoun nonsense, so I was grumpy.

 ---